MirageNet/Mirage/doc/docs/guides/game-objects/spawn-player-custom.md

 ## Destroying Characters

-Once the character is finished with (eg game over, or player died) you can remove the character using `ServerObjectManager.DestroyCharacter`
+Once the character is finished (eg game over, or player died) you can remove the character using `ServerObjectManager.DestroyCharacter`.

 ```cs
 public void OnPlayerDeath(INetworkPlayer player)